 At December 31, 2007 and 2006, credit-enhanced single-family mortgages and mortgage-related securities represented approximately 17% and 16% of the \$1,819 billion and \$1,541 billion, respectively, unpaid principal balance of the total mortgage portfolio, excluding non-Freddie Mac mortgage-related securities and that portion of issued Structured Securities that is backed by Ginnie Mae Certificates.
-We exclude non-Freddie Mac mortgage-related securities because they expose us primarily to institutional credit risk.
+We exclude non-Freddie Mac mortgage-related securities backed by Ginnie Mae Certificates we exclude that portion of Structured Securities backed by Ginnie Mae Certificates because the incremental credit risk.
 We exclude that portion of Structured Securities backed by Ginnie Mae Certificates because the incremental credit risk to which we are exposed is considered insignificant.
-See "MD&A-CONSOLIDATED BALANCE SHEETS ANALYSIS-Table 22-Characteristics of Mortgage Loans and Mortgage-Related Securities in our Retained Portfolio" for additional information about our non-Freddie Mac mortgage-related securities.
+See "MD&A - CONSOLIDATED BALANCE SHEETS ANALYSIS - Table 22 - Characteristics of Mortgage Loans and Mortgage-Related Securities.
 Our ability and desire to expand or reduce the portion of our total mortgage portfolio with credit enhancements will depend on our evaluation of the credit quality of new business purchase opportunities, the risk profile of our portfolio and the future availability of effective credit enhancements at prices that permit an attractive return.
 While the use of credit enhancements reduces our exposure to mortgage credit risk, it increases our exposure to institutional credit risk.